(802) 763-7733 info@whiteriverpartnership.org PO Box 705, South Royalton, VT 05068

 Water Quality Monitoring volunteer responsibilities include:

-• Participating in a training session in mid-May;
+• Participating in a training session in May;

-• Monitoring a specific site every other Wednesday from late-May through early-September with equipment provided;
+• Monitoring a specific site every other Wednesday from June through August with equipment provided;

 • Gathering data on conductivity and turbidity and collecting a water sample (for bacteria analysis) at the site;